moxystudio/node-proper-lockfile/README.md

         throw err;
     }

-    // isLocked will be true if 'some/file' is locked, otherwise will be false if not locked });
+    // isLocked will be true if 'some/file' is locked, false otherwise });
 ```